boomcamp/WP-Final-Project/README.md

 ## Url

-Application urls should be readable format
+* Application urls should be readable format

 ## Plugins

-Bomm.Camp leave management should be in a form of plugin called `bcleave` and can be installed to other wordpress projects.
+* Bomm.Camp leave management should be in a form of plugin called `bcleave` and can be installed to other wordpress sites.

 ## Security

-Youre task is to determine what [security measures](https://secure.wphackedhelp.com/blog/wordpress-security-checklist-guide/) are needed to apply to ensure that application are not prone to hacking.
+* Youre task is to determine what [security measures](https://secure.wphackedhelp.com/blog/wordpress-security-checklist-guide/) are needed to apply to ensure that application are not prone to hacking.

 ## Hosting

-You will need to host this appliction and have live domain accessable in public.
+* You will need to host this appliction and have live domain accessable in public.

 ## Admin Login

-Should have a custom url and hidden to public.
+* Should have a custom url and hidden to public.

 ## Screen sizes and Layout

-You should create a responsive UI and have at least 3 different screen sizes.
+* You should create a responsive UI and have at least 3 different screen sizes.

 # Finished